w3c/verifiable-credentials/Meetings/Minutes/resolutions.md

-## Resolutions taken at regular Working Group calls
+## Resolutions Taken at regular Working Group Calls

 Resolutions are marked “<span class='provisional'>Provisional</span>” if the 1 week period after their acceptance has not yet passed.